Matthew-Holmes/BallBounce/README.md

 As it stands the previous steps produce a window which a ball moves across, however the graphics flicker.
 To solve this we use buffered paint, as discussed in: https://stackoverflow.com/questions/51329024/gdi-flickering

-The methodology is as discuessed in https://forums.codeguru.com/showthread.php?523273-GDI-and-double-buffering, we draw onto a virtual context, then copy that onto the actual displayed window.
+The methodology is as discussed in https://forums.codeguru.com/showthread.php?523273-GDI-and-double-buffering, we draw onto a virtual context, then copy that onto the actual displayed window.

 ```
     case WM_PAINT: